darrylma/machine_learning_exercise_prediction/Machine_Learning_to_Predict_Type_of_Exercise.md

 ##        1
 ```

-From the output above, we see that the random forest accurately predicts the outcome, classe, very well, achieving 100% accuracy on the validation set.
+From the output above, we see that the random forest accurately predicts the outcome, classe, very well, achieving 100% accuracy on the validation set (i.e. out of sample error of 0%).

 ### Gradient Boost Model